headerphoto

 • To present unique and dynamic international repertory as well as rarely performed masterworks of the chamber music literature.

-ACTIVITIES IN 2010-11
+ACTIVITIES IN 2015-16

 CPI maintains a variety of concert series including:

-The Long Island Mozart Festival, the region’s largest annual, outdoor classical music festival May 27-29, 2011 at the famed Old Westbury Gardens in Old Westbury.
+The Long Island Mozart Festival, the region’s largest annual, outdoor classical music festival in May 2016 at the famed Old Westbury Gardens in Old Westbury.
 The Festival features a series of large scale programs with our international class performers supported by the LI Mozart Festival chamber orchestra.
 As a priority, the LIMF has also presented programs for young people and families including interactive concerts for children, historical, period dance and fencing demonstrations, Mozart-era puppet shows and entertainments, tours of the Old Westbury Gardens, carriage rides, and a food court.
 The Festival attracts 2,500 to 3,000 persons daily.

 To reinforce its commitment to the community, the Festival has also given public school and community ensembles the unique opportunity to perform at the festival, including: the Nassau County Girl Scouts Choir, the Herricks High School orchestra, the Gemini Youth orchestra (Island wide membership), the Uniondale High School Orchestra, the North Shore High School Madrigal Choir, the LI High School of the Arts dance ensemble, etc.